Sonma, Begusarai

 Sonma is a big village at Garhpura block, in Begusarai district, Bihar, India.
 It is also sometimes written as "Sonwan".
-Its neighbours are Mauji Harisingh, Kumharson, and Bagmati River.
+Its neighbours are Mauji Harisingh, Kumharson, Simri, and Bagmati River.
 The population of the village is around 15,000.
 It is the second-largest village in Garhpura block.
 Presently Mukhiya of this village is Shri Ramkaran Paswan.

 A road passes through the village which connects Bakhri and Garhpura.
 Dasin Lake is famous for its fisheries in the region.